truenas/documentation/content/CORE/COREReleaseNotes.md

 iXsystems is pleased to announce the release of TrueNAS 13.0-U3.

-This is a maintenance release with some improvements for ACLs, rsync, and updates Samba to 4.15.10.
-It also updates the Asigra plugin, and adds the R50m to the Enclosure function and Storj as a Cloud sync service.
+This is a maintenance release with some improvements for ACLs and rsync, updates Samba to 4.15.10 and updates the Asigra plugin.
+It adds the R50m to the Enclosure function and Storj as a Cloud sync service.

 ## TrueNAS 13.0-U3 Changelog